Mugambi-Ian/Portfolio-Server/README.md

 # Portfolio-Server
-Firebase functions for my portfolio.
-Most executed as https functions enabling api integration across most languages and platforms.
+Server functions for my portfolio.
+Most are executed as https functions enabling api integration across most languages and platforms.